The Pottery Post Blog

 Harvest the crop in 35 to 40 days.
 Your baby potted lettuces should reach 4 to 5 inches tall and be ready to enjoy.
 If you harvest them by the 'cut and come again" method, they will regrow for several cuttings.

 To do this, simply take sharp scissors and shear off a patch of leaves 1 to 2 inches above soil level.
-After cutting, water the pot well and feed lightly, the cut crowns will regrow fro another harvest.
+After cutting, water the pot well and feed lightly, the cut crowns will regrow for another harvest.

 In the kitchen, gently wash and dry immediately.
 Chill leaves in the refrigerator, either rolled up in a kitchen towel or in a plastic veggie bag.
 Enjoy the bounty of your harvest soon after gathering.
 Dress with a light and simple dressing like a vinaigrette and add fresh chopped herbs just before serving.